 The importance of lithography simulation as a research, development and manufacturing tool continues to grow.
 Likewise, pressing demands on current and future mask making requirements have made electron beam lithography even more critical.
-This paper presents a new tool for studying the intricacies of e-beam lithography called ProBEAM/3D.
-Monte Carlo simulations are combined with a beam shape to generate a single "pixel" energy distribution.
+This paper presents a new tool for studying the intricacies e-beam lithography of called Monte Carlo simulations are ProBEAM/3D. combined with a beam shape to generate a single "pixel" energy distribution.
 This pixel is then used to write a pattern by controlling the dose of every pixel on an address grid.
 The resulting dose pattern is used to expose and develop a resist to form a three-dimensional resist pattern.